 Layering watercolour pencils needn’t be tricky.
 Let me show you the different effects you can achieve and take away the guesswork if you’re just getting started with watercolour pencils.
 Read on for more information.

-This post is a follow-up to two of the most popular posts on the blog, Getting Started With Blending Watercolour Pencils and Getting Started With Watercolour Pencils: Working With Wet Paper.
-It seems that you guys are really into drawing and painting with watercolour pencils!
+This post is a follow-up to two popular posts on the blog, Getting Started With Blending Watercolour Pencils and Getting Started With Watercolour Pencils: Working With Wet Paper.
+It seems you guys are really into drawing and painting with watercolour pencils!

-Today I’m focusing on layering colours.
+Today I’m focusing on layering colours and once again I’m using my set of Reeves watercolour pencils.
 I was asked a question about layering watercolour pencils and more to the point, if it is possible to layer them up to help intensify the colours in a painting/drawing.

 (I’m still having an internal battle about whether to describe a watercolour pencil project as a painting or a drawing!
 I can’t get my head around the idea of “painting” with a pencil, but then “drawing” a painting isn’t right either…!)